kanhaiya-gupta/HazardSafe-KG/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Private License

 ## 📞 Support